Kurmi: Twentieth century

 Again in the 1970s, the India Kurmi Kshatriya Sabha attempted to bring the Koeris under their wing, but disunity troubled this alliance.

 Many private caste-based armies surfaced in Bihar between the 1970s and 1990s, largely influenced by landlord farmers reacting to the growing influence of left extremist groups.
 Among these was the Bhumi Sena, the membership of which was drawn mainly from youths who had a Kurmi origin.
 Bhumi Sena was much feared in the Patna region and also had influence in the districts of Nalanda, Jehanabad and Gaya.

+Kurmis in Nepal

+The Central Bureau of Statistics of Nepal classifies the Kurmi as a subgroup within the broader social group of Madheshi Other Caste.
+At the time of the 2011 Nepal census, 231,129 people (0.9% of the population of Nepal) were Kurmi.
+The frequency of Kurmis by province was as follows: